 Folks, your honeymoon will come to an end.
 There is a time that eventually comes, when you put those carbs in your body, when you have a ‘little cake or candy’, where you’ll see that scale start moving up.
 Your pouch won’t always be the size of a chicken egg for gastric bypass, or a highlighter for sleeve.
 You won’t always be eating 3 ounces and you’re full.
 I don’t know if a pouch actually stretches or not.
 That’s been debated for years.
 But it definitely relaxes and you’ll be able to eat lots more than you do now.

 Your surgery has granted you a 12 to 18 month window, commonly called the honeymoon phase, for you to change your eating patterns for life.
 If this isn’t done, eventually, you’ll be eating more and if you’re still eating carbs, your surgery and hard work will be wasted.

 You don’t want to be where I am today, working off a huge regain of 150 plus pounds more than 13 years after gastric bypass.
 It is much harder, much slower losing that regain than it is to lose it in your honeymoon phase.
 I wish I knew then, what I know now.
-I am proud to have worked it out and thanks to Back on Track, I have lost 96 pounds of that regain, but better to have only done it ONCE rather than TWICE.
+I am proud to have worked it out and thanks to getting Back on Track with the Inspire Diet, I have lost 96 pounds of that regain, but better to have only done it ONCE rather than TWICE.

 – Lori Baber Conrad, member BariatricEating Support Group on Facebook

-I started Back on Track, 30 days ago.
+I started the Inspire Diet, 30 days ago.
 I hopped on the scale this morning and I am down 21.4 pounds.
 I am thrilled with these results so far.
 When I had bypass years ago, I lost 28 pounds the first month.
 The difference this time is there is no recovering, no struggling to eat, no crying, and no gagging on my protein or vitamins.